putubagusraka/AMLS_21-22_SN21049883/README.md

 #### Full run: Training and testing (both main and ablation)
 1) Run `Training_Task_A_SVM.ipynb`, `Training_Task_A_CNN.ipynb`, and `Training_Task_B_CNN.ipynb` scripts.
 2) Run `Ablation_Task_A_SVM.ipynb`, `Ablation_Task_A_CNN.ipynb`, and `Ablation_Task_B_CNN.ipynb` scripts.
-    These will automatically overwrite previously saved models in `Task A Assets/`, `Task B Assets/`, and `Ablation Assets/` folders.
+Each script in steps 1 and 2 will automatically overwrite previously saved models in `Task A Assets/`, `Task B Assets/`, and `Ablation Assets/` folders.
 3) Run the `Testing_All.ipynb` script.

 ## Dependent Environment and Libraries